Lexus CT Hybrid Performance

 - "The 2014 Lexus CT 200h is a distinctive choice for a premium-brand hybrid car thanks to its high fuel economy and moderately sporty handling.
 But it's also one of the slowest cars in its class." -- Edmunds (2014)

 - "The CT 200h looks a lot faster than it is; I wouldn't call acceleration the car's strong suit.
 Other editors pointed to sluggish off-the-line speed, an uncivilized continuously variable automatic transmission and unresponsive throttle." -- Cars.com (2013)

 Acceleration and Power

-The 2014 CT Hybrid has a 1.8-liter, four-cylinder engine and an electric motor that make a total of 134 horsepower.
-They are mated to a continuously variable transmission (CVT).
-The CT Hybrid gets an EPA-estimated 43/40 mpg city/highway, which is better than that of most upscale small cars, including hybrids like the Acura ILX Hybrid.
+The 2015 Lexus CT Hybrid comes with a 1.8-liter, four-cylinder engine and two electric motors, which make a combined 134 horsepower.
+A continuously variable transmission (CVT) is standard.
+According to the EPA, the CT Hybrid gets 43/40 mpg city/highway, which is great for the class.

 - "Power is plenty adequate in most situations, but can leave you wanting when passing or climbing hills." -- Motor Trend (2011)